-A student who has a failing score at the conclusion of a course that has a course policy allowing for re-assessment by retest must petition in writing for a retest using the Request for Re-examination form (refer to "Forms" on registrar website) and submit it to his/her advisory dean.
-The opportunity to retake the examination (or the course) is contingent on the student taking the remedial steps directed by the course director and advisory dean which may include utilizing academic resources(s) to prepare for the retake, reducing co-curricular activities, seeking medical/ mental health services, and/or taking a leave of absence.
-The student is eligible for only one retest, which will be scored Pass/Fail.
+A student who has a failing score at the conclusion of a course that has a course policy allowing for reassessment by retest mat request in writing got s retest using the Request for Re-examination form (refer to "Forms" on the registrar's website) and submit it to his/her advisory dean.
+The opportunity to retake the examination (or the course) is contingent upon the student taking the remedial steps directed by the course director and advisory dean which may include utilizing academic resource(s) to prepare for the retake, reducing the cocurricular activities, seeking medical/mental health services, and/or taking a leave of absence.